St. Cloud Technical and Community College

 - Part-time students: 53.8%

 - Percent female: 53.4%

 Liberal arts and sciences, business management, accounting, nursing

-New programs in: biomedical technology equipment repair, reverse engineering and rapid prototyping, and robotics and automation.
-Other unique programs include: sonography, cardiovascular technology, water environment technology, civil engineering, health information technology, energy renewal, nursing mobility, advertising communication and design.
+Biomedical technology equipment repair, reverse engineering and rapid prototyping, robotics and automation, sonography, cardiovascular technology, water environment technology, civil engineering, health information technology, energy renewal, nursing mobility, advertising communication and design.